US expected to disengage from UN's Human Rights Council

 The anticipated move follows months of talks between the US and UN member states in New York and Geneva, where the Human Rights Council is based, on reforming the agenda of the council.
 In addition to concerns about agenda items singling out Israel, the US also wanted more stringent criteria for membership and the ability to kick countries that have egregious human rights records off the council.

-During an address to the body in Geneva last year, Haley warned the US would pull out of the council without substantial reforms.
+During an address to the body in Geneva last year, US Ambassador to the UN Nikki Haley warned the US would pull out of the council without substantial reforms.

 It's not clear if the US is formally notifying the UN it is withdrawing or will leave the seat empty for the session, which started this week and extends through July.